Which Democrats are running for president in 2020?

 Some lesser-known politicians have signalled their improbable bids for president, including former U.S. congressman John Delaney from Maryland, self-help author Marianne Williamson, Miramar, Fla., mayor Wayne Messam and Andrew Yang, an entrepreneur and activist.

 The field heading into the campaign for the Nov.
-3, 2020, vote does not include Hillary Clinton.
+3, 2020, vote also does not include Hillary Clinton.

 Here's some background on the potential major contenders.
 Read all of the profiles or click on a name to go straight to their profile: